Analysis of the infinite server queues with semi-Markovian multivariate discounted inputs: Moment generating function for deterministic interarrival times

 \section{Moment generating function for deterministic interarrival times}

 So far, it has been shown that the (transient or limiting) distribution of process $\tilde{Z}(t)$ is hard to study explicitly in general, except for the Poisson arrivals.
-Hence we shall consider a specific distribution for the interarrival times being deterministic, and equal to $1$ without loss of generality to obtain some results on the mgf $\tilde{\psi}(s,t)$. \begin{theorem} Suppose that $\tau=1$ a.s., then $\tilde{Z}(t)=\tilde{Z}(t;\delta)$ has a closed form expressions for the mgf given by
+Hence we shall consider a specific distribution for the interarrival times being deterministic, and equal to $1$ without loss of generality to obtain some results on the mgf $\tilde{\psi}(s,t)$. \begin{theorem} Suppose that $\tau=1$ a.s., then $(\tilde{Z}(t)=\tilde{Z}(t;\alpha), X_{N_t})$ has a closed-form expression for the mgf given by